AH-64D-Apache-Official-Project/AH-64D-Apache-Official-Project.github.io/pages/getting-started/faq.md

 ---
-title: FAQ
+title: Frequently Asked	Questions
 tags: [getting_started]
 sidebar: ah64d_sidebar
 permalink: faq.html
 folder:	root
 ---
 ## Getting Started

 ###	How	do I interact with cockpit switches? {#cockpit-switches}

 Use	the	keybind	{% include keybind.html	name="cockpit-interact"	%} with	the	crosshair over the switches.

 ###	How	do I map inputs	to my HOTAS	{#hotas}

-Since v2.1, this should work the exact same as normal keyboard switches.
+Starting with v2.1, mapping inputs to HOTAS works the same as mapping normal keyboard switches.

 ###	How	do I start the aircraft? {#aircraft-startup}

-1. Rotor Brake Switch - OFF
+1. Set the Rotor Brake Switch to OFF.
-2. Battery Switch - ON
+2. Turn	the	Battery	Switch ON.
-3. Eng 1 Start Switch - Start
+3. Set Eng 1 Start Switch to Start.
-4. Ng - Check 23%
+4. Wait	for	Ng to reach	23%.
-5. Power Lever - Idle
+5. Move the Power Lever to Idle (Wait until Ng stabilizes at approximately 67.9%).
-When Ng stabilized at idle (~67.9%), repeat steps 3 through 5
+6. Repeat steps 3–5 for engine	2.
-6. Power Levers - Advance to fly when ENG OIL PSI 70 (~1 minute after second reaches idle)
+7. Advance	the	Power Levers to Fly	once ENG OIL PSI reaches 70 (approximately 1 minute	after the second engine	stabilizes).

 ## Weapons
 ###	How	do I change	the	aircraft loadout/re-arm? {#rearm}

-The legacy re-arming menu was removed and replaced with the ARMA 3 pylon system.
+The legacy re-arming menu has been replaced with the ARMA 3 pylon system:
-- In Eden: Right click on the helicopter and select attributes and locate Pylon Settings.
+- In Eden: Right-click the helicopter, select Attributes, and navigate to Pylon Settings.
-- In-game: Use an ammo truck to rearm.
-Zeus Enhanced provides an interface for a zeus to edit loadouts, and pylons
+- In-game: Use an ammo truck or any valid Ace ammo container.
+Ace-interact with the aircraft to configure the pylons.
+- Using Zeus Enhanced: Zeus can edit loadouts and pylons through its interface.

 ###	What happened to the ATAS-92 Stinger? {#stinger}

-The ATAS was removed since there is no open source information on its implementation in the aircraft and it had conflicts with the projects current direction.
-It will not be re-added.
+The ATAS-92 Stinger was removed due to limited open-source information.
+Testing integrations were initially done on the AH-64A model, but these implementations were experimental and not continued past the A model.
+Although later versions of the AH-64D in Japan and Korea adapted the Stinger, no detailed integration data is available.
+- The system will not be re-added.
+- Please refrain from sharing confidential information about these systems (This is not warthunder).

 ###	Why	can't I	assign weapons to the pilot? {#pilot-weapons}
-- Currently the mod assumes all weapons are handled by the CPG.
-As a result if you place weapons on the PLT in the Editor, certain key functions, such as the symbology required for aiming will not be present.
+- Currently, all weapons are coded for the CPG (Co-pilot/Gunner) due to ARMA’s limitations.
+If weapons are assigned to the PLT (Pilot), they will automatically revert to the CPG.
+- While technically possible to make weapons available to the PLT, the current system does not support it and may behave incorrectly.
+Proceed at your own risk—it’s unsupported.
+- Recent ARMA updates may allow for a multi-seat weapon system in the future, but this is still a long-term goal.

 ## Targeting
-### How do I turn on the radar, the salute key doesn't work. {#radar-salute}
+###	How	do I turn on the radar.	{#radar-salute}

-The radar now uses the ARMA 3 radar key, Default is LCtrl + R.

-### How do I add waypoints to the TSD? {#tsd-waypoints}
-1. TSD button - Select
-2. NAV Phase (B2) - Verify
-3. Add (R1) - Select
-4. Go to the ARMA map screen and left click on the map, then exit ARMA map screen.
-5. XMIT (R3) - Select to save waypoints
-6. ZOOM (L1) - Select appropriate scale to verify WPs saved successfully.
+The radar offers two modes: single scan and continuous scan.
+- Continuous scan: Use ARMS's default Binding (LCTRL + R)
+- Single scan: Use the mod's custom binding (LSHIFT + R)

 ###	How	do I zoom when using the Pilot Night Vision	System (PNVS) camera? {#pnvs-zoom}

-Since this isn't a feature of the actual aircraft, it is not a feature in the mod.
+The sensor systems on the nose of the Apache include the TADS and PNVS.
+The pilot only has access to the PNVS, which does not have zooming capabilities.
+It is solely used for flying the aircraft.

 ## IHADSS /	UI
-### How do I "attach" (turn on) the Helmet Display Unit (HDU)? {#attach-hdu}
+###	How	do get the Helmet Display Unit (HDU)? {#attach-hdu}

-Right panel below the cockpit door handle and directly behind the COM panel is the storage container for the HDU.
+The HDU is stored in a container located on the right panel, below the cockpit door handle, and just behind the COM panel.
 Click on the container to "attach" (turn on) the HDU.

-### My HDU is "attached" but there's no symbology being displayed. {#power-hdu}
+###	My HDU has no symbology	being displayed. {#power-hdu}

-On the left side of the instrument panel, below the ARMAMENT panel is the pilot VIDEO panel.
-Locate and click on the IHADSS BRT CONT to display HDU symbology.
-NOTE: The HDU symbology will only display when the APU is ON.
+The IHADSS is powered by AC and DC power.
+To activate it:
+1. Turn on the battery.
+2. Start the APU.
+Once the APU is powered up, the IHADSS will display symbology.

-### How do I prevent the cursor (green x) from moving while using TrackIR or other head tracking software {#headtracking-cursor-move}
+###	How	do I prevent the cursor	(green x) from moving {#headtracking-cursor-move}
-To prevent the cursor from moving go to Options > Addon Options and de-select: Allow cursor movement while in headtracking mode.
-Conversely if you want it to move, select this option.
-The cursor can be centered by pressing {% include keybind.html name="look-center" %}.
+The curor movement is attached to a keybind "U".
+To stop the cursor from moving:
+1. Go to Options > Addon Options.
+2. De-select the option: "Allow cursor movement while in head-tracking mode." or alternately if you accidentaly activating it you can unbind the keybind

 ## Flight model

-### I can't start the aircraft and the engine page is displaying values. {#cannot-fly}
+###	I can't	Fly	the	aircraft but the engine	page is displaying values. {#cannot-fly}
-You need to ensure only ONE axis is mapped to Collective Raise (Analog) and Collective Lower (Analog).
-Due to the nature of how ARMA handles throttle input (and with the mods Simple Flight Model (SFM) enhancements), this is required for it to function correctly.
+Due	to the nature of Arma inputs and how we are	handling the throttle it might need	to be set up correctly
+#### HOTAS Users:
+1. Bind your controls to "Collective Raise (Analog)" and "Collective Lower (Analog)."
+2. Select the HOTAS FM option in Addon Options.

+#### Keyboard and Mouse Users:
+1. Bind your collective to the normal "Raise" and "Lower" settings.
+2. Select the "Mouse" or "Keyboard" FM option in Addon Options.
+Although improvements to the control input system are planned, this is the current setup.